 When it comes to using software and websites, this type of personal touch is much harder to achieve.
-Such level of personalization can only be obtained with the help of specialized data analysis systems.
+Such level of personalization can only be obtained with the help of data (or, event) collection systems.

 With this in mind, it is no wonder that when we use a new software or make an online purchase, our online experience tends to be dull and impersonal.

 It is not that managers and executives don’t understand the importance of personalization.
-Most executives I talk to are well aware of the benefits of enhanced user experience and personalization.
+Most executives I talk to are well aware of the benefits of personalization.